yangmzevery/Entropy-Guided/Bert/README.md

 ## 🧠 Dataset

-The **20 Newsgroups** dataset is a well-known benchmark for text classification.
+The **20news** dataset is a well-known benchmark for text classification.

 ---